 information in the curriculum to make it accessible, understandable, and actionable for users.

+Need to specify what is the exiting content and how did you organize the content.

 Fig 1.
 Study area

+This study are can be better placed in methodology section.

 Although the tradition and importance of the Bengali language in India and Bangladesh are very high, some similarities and differences have been observed in the Bengali Curriculum framing at the secondary level of school education in the two countries.
 Bengali is considered a regional language in India, so in all states where Bengali is taught as the first language, such as West Bengal, Tripura, and Assam (only the Barak Valley Region), the Bengali curriculum is prescribed by the Secondary Education Boards of these states.
 Therefore, the influence of the National Education Policy 2020, Regionalism and modern teaching-learning methods have been observed in the Bengali curriculum of India.
 But the Bengali curriculum in Bangladesh is determined by the National Curriculum and Textbook Board.
 Therefore, a uniform curriculum is followed throughout the country.
 As a result, there are some differences in the content selection and curriculum organisation of the two countries’ curricula.
 Through the content of literature, grammar, and composition included in the secondary level Bengali curriculum, students become familiar with Bengali literature, culture, and heritage in addition to language skills.
 Therefore, this study presents the content and organisation of the Bengali curriculum as the first language at the secondary level of school education in India and Bangladesh from an analytical and comparative perspective, to gain a clear idea of the structure and characteristics of language education in the two countries.